vippsas/vipps-psp-api/vipps-psp-api.md

 Please note that Vipps is _not_ involved in the actual payment.
 Vipps provides the encrypted card details to the PSP, and it is the PSP that performs the payment.

+**Important:** Some users may close Vipps immediately after seeing the payment confirmation, therefore not being "redirected" back to the merchant.
+Because of this it is important for the merchant and the PSP to _not_ base their transaction logic on the redirect alone.
+For example: Check for "reserved" status with the PSP's API (not Vipps' API), then do "capture" when the goods have been delivered.

 ### Sequence diagram

 ![PSP API sequence diagram](images/psp-sequence-diagram.png)